astronomer/docs/software/configure-component-size-limits.md

 ### Customizing Astro Units (AU's) {#redefining-the-au}

 :::danger
-Consult with your Astronomer Resident Architect before changing the amount of cpu/memory granted by an AU.
+Consult with your Astronomer Resident Architect before changing the amount of CPU or memory granted by an AU.
 :::

 Configurable options include: